jferard/fastods/README.md

 FastODS won't deal with odt, odg, odf, or other od_ files.
 It won't even *read* ods files.
 Because it doesn't use XML internally, but only for writing files.
 That's why it is fast and lightweight.

+It's an *OpenDocument producer* (*Open Document Format for Office Applications (OpenDocument) Version 1.2*, 2.3.1) and only an *OpenDocument producer*:
+> An *OpenDocument producer* is a program that creates at least one conforming OpenDocument document

 ## Installation
 ### Standard